kadzema/InternationalSchoolsUS/README.md

 - change in income level by race

 ## races
-- asian
+- Asian
-- black
+- Black
-- hispanic
+- Hispanic
 - mixed (2 or more)
 - white
 	- alaska native alaskan